AntonAnishchenko/AntonAnishchenko/README.md

 ### About

-I'm a Data Science student interested in machine learning, deep learning, and computational neuroscience.
+I'm a Data Science student interested in machine learning, deep learning.

 Currently exploring how data, algorithms, and intelligent systems can be used to solve real-world problems.